mianlee/Plink_to_Hapmap/README.md

 # Installing SNPhylo on Linux (Ubuntu 16.06)

+The installation of SNPhylo on my Ubuntu 16.06 is a little bit different from the manual, but it worked for me.
+If you encounter the same situation, please follow my steps.

 1. Install the R (if R is not installed; as root)

 ```
 apt-get -y install r-base-dev r-cran-getopt r-cran-rgl
 ```

+My R version: 3.6.1 (2019-07-05)

 2. Make a SNPhylo directory in your home directory